-- appropriate prior contract or purchase order must be established with the vendor through Purchasing before committing for, or incurring charges for, services. - 5.
-Near-Miss funds are to be used exclusively for direct support of the research project.
-Funds cannot be used for ancillary such as like travel expenses, meeting registration fees, publication costs, biomedical illustration costs, computer costs, purchase of journals or memberships, etc. Under some circumstances, funds may be requested for computer equipment and software.
+- appropriate prior contract or purchase order must be established with the vendor through Purchasing before committing for, or incurring charges for, services. - Near-Miss funds are to be used exclusively for direct support of the research project.
+Funds cannot be used for ancillary items such as travel expenses, meeting registration fees, publication costs, biomedical illustration costs, computer costs, purchase of journals or memberships, etc. Under some circumstances, funds may be requested for computer equipment and software.
 Such requests will be considered only if the computer is integral to conducting the study (e.g., data collection in which the computer is attached to a piece of equipment).
 Documentation of such special requests must be provided. - 6.
 Near-Miss awards cannot be extended.
-There will be two award periods.
 The award period will be for 12 months maximum. - 7.
 PI's who receive funding through this mechanism are required to resubmit the application to the external agency within 12 months after receiving the Near-Miss award.